tscherbul/tscherbul.github.io/_pages/openings.md

 For a list of graduate scholarships and awards available at UNR, go to the [graduate school webpage](https://www.unr.edu/grad/admissions/funding/awards).
 I would be happy to support you as a Graduate Research Assistant after you apply to our group.

 ### Master projects for UNR students
-If you are a Master student at UNR looking for an interesting quantum physics project, [email me] (mailto:ttscherbul@unr.edu).
+If you are a Master student at UNR looking for an interesting quantum physics project, [email me](mailto:ttscherbul@unr.edu).